Overview

 Core Training Components

-To ensure that trainees receive true exposure to research that spans addiction and other mental disorders, each trainee in collaboration with their primary and a secondary mentor will develop a capstone project.
-The capstone includes either or both coursework or an experiential practicum that addresses an aspect of Co-Occurring Disorders research that is not part of the trainees work with their primary mentor.
-The plan also requires specification of a project that ideally would result in a publication.
-Through this process, trainees attain the content necessary to become independent researchers in their field, and that, in addition to understanding the nature of Co-Occurring Disorders, they will have a comprehensive understanding of at least one discipline complementary to their primary strength.
+The capstone project is designed to ensure that trainees receive true exposure to research that spans addiction and other mental disorders.
+Each trainee in collaboration with their primary and a secondary mentor develop a capstone project that includes either or both coursework or an experiential practicum that addresses an aspect of Co-occurring Disorders research that is not part of the trainee's work with their primary mentor.
+The plan ideally would result in work that translates into a publication.

-By the end of their program, trainees should either have prepared for submission or submitted an NIH grant proposal (e.g., BSTART, K, R03, R21 awards).
+By the end of their T32 program, trainees should either have prepared for submission or submitted an NIH grant proposal (e.g., F-, K-, R03, R21 awards).
+Also, our affiliated Centers offer many opportunities for intramural grant funding (e.g., CTBH), that are available for all trainees.

 Benefits

-Postdoctoral trainees receive (1) a stipend commensurate with experience using the NIH stipend levels: (currently $48,432 for a first year fellow), (2) health insurance, (3) support for conference travel.
+Postdoctoral trainees receive (1) a stipend commensurate with experience using the NIH stipend levels: (currently $56,484 for zero years of experience), (2) health insurance, (3) support for conference travel, (4) research supplies.

-If interested, contact Alan J. Budney, Ph.D.
-(T32 Director) at alan.j.budney@dartmouth.edu or Catherine Stanger, Ph.D.
+If interested, contact Lisa A. Marsch, Ph.D.
+(T32 Director) at lisa.a.marsch@dartmouth.edu or Catherine Stanger, Ph.D.
 (Postdoctoral Program Director) at catherine.stanger@dartmouth.edu.